-Transmission Control Protocol/Internet Protocol (TCP/IP) Hypertext Transfer Protocol Secure (HTTPS) Transport Layer Security (TLS) 1.2, is used to protect data in transit.
+Transmission Control Protocol/Internet Protocol (TCP/IP) Hypertext Transfer Protocol Secure (HTTPS) Transport Layer Security (TLS) 1.2, is used to protect date in transit.
+Since no patient/user PII/PHI is stored in the mobile applications as well as mobile devices, data at rest protection mechanism is not considered.